Morocco with Kids | 15 Top Things To Do And See

 Many hot air balloons at sunrise visible in the distance from Marrakesh.
 This is a great activity for families visiting Morocco.

-9. Learn to Cook Tagine Together
+9. Learn to Cook a Tagine Together

 A steaming hot bowl of vegetables cooked in a traditional Moroccan tagine.